MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/overview-of-app-validation.md

 To know the detailed validation guidelines that app developers adhere to, see [Validation guidelines for developers](/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines).
 The guidance is based on the [Certification policies for Teams apps](/legal/marketplace/certification-policies#1140-teams).

 > [!NOTE]
-> Validation and checks by Microsoft are not available for custom apps.
-These apps are used within your organization or are provided to a customer tenant.
+> Validation and checks by Microsoft are available only for app available in the app store and are not available for custom apps.
+App developers submit these apps within for use in their organization or provide these app to be used in a customer's tenant.

 ## App validation and testing